hmcts/cnp-module-waf/README.md

     }
   ]
 ```
+See `ccd-shared-infrastructure` project for a fully working sample of the `PathBasedRouting`

 ## Configuring the backends
 The Application Service Environment (ASE) uses the hostname from the request to determine which application will receive the request.
 For this reason, is necessary that the correct hostname to be forwarded from the Application Gateway (WAF) to the ILB.